axelvanherle/SnakeInCPP/README.md

 Other contributors only did a small bug fix, doing this resulted in extra points for them.
 Besides these small bug fixes everything else was done by me.

 I played a lot with GitHub actions and automation.
-This wasn't for points, but I already passed this course so did what I like.
+This wasn't for points, I already passed this course so did what I like.

 ## How to run?